aicelleanndelacruz/Sky-Leaf/README.md

-Sky Leap Author: Kristelle Joy N. Bendicio and Aicelle-Ann B. De La Cruz Repository: GitHub - Sky Leaf Python Version: 3.13.1
+Sky Leaf Author: Kristelle Joy N. Bendicio and Aicelle - Ann B. De La Cruz Repository: GitHub - Sky Leaf Python Version: 3.13.1

 Project Description Sky Leaf is a fun and addictive arcade game developed using Python and the Pygame library.
 The player controls a character that must jump from platform to platform, avoiding obstacles while collecting power-ups like coins to achieve the highest score possible.
 The game ends when the player falls off the screen or hits a dangerous enemy.